Python Turtle - Lesson 5¶

 Refactor Code - DRY¶

-Looking at our code, does it pass the DRY test?
+When we look at our code, it does not pass the DRY test.

-The # get user input section from line 17 to 30 definitely has repetition in it.
-Twice the code:
+Our # get user input section from line 17 to 30 repeats the same pattern twice.

 Lines 20to25→num_sidesLines 27to32→size

-This looks like a prefect opportunity to refactor the code using a function.
+This makes it a good chance to refactor the code by using a function.

 What is refactoring?

-Efficient code uses less computing resources (processing power, storage, internet bandwidth etc.).
+Efficient code uses fewer resources (like processing power, storage, or internet).

-Maintainable code is easier for programmers to understand, fix, update and enhance.
+Maintainable code is easier to read, understand, fix, and improve later.

-To refactor our code we need to add the following function at line 10 of your code:
+To refactor our code, add the function shown below at line 10 in your code.

 def get_number(prompt):